 You can visit the Centre for External Studies in Windhoek at the University Campus for all enquiries.

 Location: F- Block (Old Library), Windhoek Campus

-People living in the vicinity of the University Regional Centres or the Northern Campus in Oshakati can also visit their nearest centre.
+People living in the vicinity of the University Regional Centres or the Oshakati Campus can also visit their nearest centre.
 The regional staff at the Centre will be able to provide you with more information on the University and the Centre for External Studies.